 Adding a rentable accessory dwelling unit (ADU) to your home or property can be a lucrative way to get a few extra bucks every month.
 And it can really help you afford your home or move into a dream neighborhood.
-But renting a unit and becoming a landlord isn’t just about collecting rent at the beginning of each month.
+But building a rental unit and becoming a landlord isn’t just about collecting rent at the beginning of each month.
 A lot more goes into it.

 To help you prepare, we have a few tips for when you build your unit as well as for becoming a landlord.